peteflorence/simple_img_gallery/README.md

 ## Install

-	none, no dependencies other than Python and Firefox
+None, no dependencies other than Python and Firefox

 ## Instructions